craftingcity/The-Known-World/Game Notes/Mechanics/Roll-High-Or-Die-HACK/RHOD-1-Mechanics-of-Play.md

 # Mechanics of Play
-## Playing a Modern Roleplaying Game
+## A. Playing a Modern Roleplaying Game

 Most players will take the role of the "Player Characters" (PCs), and will be the main focus of the narrative camera.
 One (or more, if you'd like) other player(s) will take the role of the Keeper of Secrets, Master of Game Ceremonies, or Referee (GM), who will act as the camera themselves, as well as the setting, extra actors, and final arbiter for the game rules.